al1brn/geonodes/generation/docgen/doc/parser.md

 Reader.eol
 ```

-substitution textnd of line flag
+End of line flag

 ##### Returns

-- _Boolean_ : substitution textrue if end of line is reached, False otherwise
+- _Boolean_ : True if end of line is reached, False otherwise